ontoportal/documentation/docs/_steps/initial_installation.md

 For the AWS AMI, the Operating System SSH login is centos

 For the AWS AMI, the default OntoPortal application administrator is 'admin' and the initial password is the Instance ID of the ec2 instance.
+Instance ID is a string starting with `i-` followed by alpha-numeric string.
+You can find instance ID in the AWS EC2 console or you can get it by running `wget -q -O - http://169.254.169.254/latest/meta-data/instance-id` on the command line after sshing into the appliance.

 ## Accessing the system